JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 ### Size

-Characters take up a certain amount of space on the battle map.
+A character takes up a certain amount of space on the battle map.

 |       Name       |          Effect          | Duration | Source |
 | :--------------: | :-----------------------: | :------: | :----: |